ekt1701/Alexa-Chatter/README.md

 WordNet - Definition http://chriscargile.com/dictionary/json/

 Chatter can access common rss or xml feeds, google alerts and reddit topics.
-RSS feeds for CNN, Reuters, Wall Street Journal, New York Times, Science Daily, NASA, CNET, Crunch Gear, Gadget Flow
+RSS feeds for CNN, Reuters, Wall Street Journal, New York Times, Science Daily, NASA, CNET, Crunch Gear, Gadget Flow and more.

 Daily feeds for quote of the day, word of the day, history of the day, what happened on this day